zh1huang/tp/docs/DeveloperGuide.md

 The diagram below shows the sequence diagram for ListCommand, which is responsible for listing the items in the shelves.

 ![](diagrams/ListCommandSequenceDiagram.svg)
-A user can choose to either list out all the items in the bookstore (i.e every shelf), or within a specific shelf.
+A user can choose to either list out all the items in the bookstore (i.e. every shelf), or within a specific shelf.

 * If user wishes to list out all items within a **specific** shelf:
     1. He keys in `list shlv/[SHELF_NAME]`